-Evening and weekend students interested in the real estate pathway should take Finance 1 or it’s prerequisite, if necessary, during your first quarter at Kellogg, rather than taking accounting.
+Evening & Weekend students interested in the Real Estate Pathway should take Finance 1 or its prerequisite, if necessary, during your first quarter at Kellogg, rather than taking Accounting.
 This will allow you to most quickly have the prerequisite required to enroll in Real Estate Finance and Investments.

 Many of these courses teach students how to apply financial and valuation models in the context of real estate development and entrepreneurship.
 Other courses create the body of knowledge and expertise required from those who specialize in real estate.

 - Urban Economic Development and Real Estate Market Analysis: REAL 443-5